 Did you ever want to have a mentor?
 Someone who can give you a piece of advice.
 Someone who can share their experience and help you avoid repeating their mistakes.

-Dona Sarkar’s book “You had me at Hello, World” is not about finding a mentor.
+Dona Sarkar’s book “You had me at Hello, World (referral program link)” is not about finding a mentor.
 There is one chapter about that, but it is not the topic of the entire book.
 Dona writes about the lessons she learned from her mentors.

 Even though it is a book for people working in the tech industry, there is nothing about tools, frameworks, programming languages.
 The lessons described by Dona are about more general skills.
 She writes about topics like your goals, reputation, communication, and professional relationships.